open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 - Metric name
 - Attributes (dimensions)
-- Kind of point (integer, floating point, etc)
+- Value type of the point (integer, floating point, etc)
 - Unit of measurement

 The primary data of each timeseries are ordered (timestamp, value) points, with